EoghanMcDermott/fashion-mnist/README.md

-# fashion-mnist
+# Using Tensorflow 2.0 to classify images from the Fashion-MNIST dataset

-## Building a neural network to classify images from the Fashion-MNIST dataset
+## Using Tensorflow 2.0 to create a simple model that can be used to recognise and classify different items of clothing

 Running main.py gave me the following results: